ARandomBoiIsMe/arandomboiisme.github.io/content/blog/playing-videos-in-the-terminal.md

 I feel the need to admit the fact that video files are more complex than I initially thought them to be.

 As a result, a huge part of my time on this project was spent just _trying_ to understand the [specifications of an MP4 file](https://b.goeswhere.com/ISO_IEC_14496-12_2015.pdf).
 Try your luck.
-Hopefully you get farther than I did.
+Hopefully you get further than I did.

 I expected to find some chunk of bytes that directly translated to each frame in a video, which I would then take and decode in a loop.